-A DRC membership is not a requirement for a company located outside of Canada.
-However, if you are selling fresh fruits or vegetables to a company in Canada, the United States or Mexico in order to have access to dispute resolution services you must be a DRC member at the time the dispute arose.
+A DRC membership is not a requirement for a company located outside of Canada, but it is a legal requirement for a Canadian buyer to be a DRC member.
+If you are selling fresh fruits or vegetables to a company in Canada, the United States or Mexico in order to have access to dispute resolution services you must be a DRC member at the time the dispute arose.
 If a problem arises and you are not a DRC member at the time of the transaction, your recourse will be the lengthy and expensive court process.